alexdmoss/photo-album/README.md

 - [x] Option to stop/start carousel
 - [ ] Get running in Cloud Run
 - [ ] Need to test behaviour when slow internet
-- [ ] The post-processing is annoying - maybe we can get rid of the resizing completely?
+- [x] The post-processing is annoying - maybe we can get rid of the resizing completely?
 - [ ] Handling video
 - [ ] Not sure image sizing is quite right - padding and move things around?
 - [ ] Download final set of images and make sure rotation/sizing is correct

 ## Futures

+- [ ] Fix the image processing stuff - currently just extracted it but not tested/fixed as out-of-band thing
 - [ ] Captions that aren't the filename
 - [ ] Multiple Album Support
 - [ ] Default album based on who you are when sign-in